2004 attempt to revive the Sanhedrin: The debate stirred within the "Temple Mount Faithful" camp

 In the first year of operation, the new Sanhedrin was involved with discussions about the Temple Mount.
 It formed a committee to collect opinions as to its exact location.
 Some of its members ascended to a portion of the Temple mount that was added by Herod and considered by rabbis associated with the Temple Mount Faithful movement to be permitted to Jews.
 This visit culminated in a declaration that the "Jewish people should begin collecting supplies for the rebuilding of the Temple".

 Since the acceptance of the position of Nasi by Rabbi Adin Steinsaltz, discussion of issues concerning the Temple Mount has greatly diminished.

 These early actions by the new Sanhedrin were announced and followed closely by websites associated with the Temple Mount Faithful movement.
 However, for at least a year since the new Sanhedrin's "Temple supplies" declaration, it appears that no additional material or discussions concerning the new Sanhedrin have been added to these websites.

 The debate stirred among non-Jews, especially Evangelical Protestants

-Some Christians, including evangelist Hal Lindsey see the reinstated Sanhedrin as good news, believing that the Sanhedrin would be responsible for the rebuilding of the Temple, which would eventually be desecrated by the false Messiah during the end times and inhabited by the true Messiah during the period of Christian eschatology referred to as the Millennial Reign.
+Some Christians, including evangelist Hal Lindsey see the reinstated Sanhedrin as good news, believing that the Sanhedrin would be responsible for the rebuilding of the Third Temple, which would eventually be desecrated by the false Messiah during the end times and inhabited by the true Messiah during the period of Christian eschatology referred to as the Millennial Reign.

 The Sanhedrin has also selected a group of non-Jewish advisors, scholars and teachers from the Noahide movement - including Vendyl Jones, to form a High Council of Noahides responsible for outreach education from within the non-Jewish world.